imcarlosdev/pandora-lightbox/README.md

 	<script src="source/jquery.min.js"></script>
 	<script src="source/pandora.jquery.js"></script>

-And put "pandora-lightbox" class to your links.
+Add the classname "pandora-lightbox" class to your links.

 	<a class="pandora-lightbox" href="picture.jpg">Load a picture</a>
 	<a class="pandora-lightbox" href="document.htm">Load a document</a>